jakobi/script-archive/cli.mail/README.md

-Basedir for the script archive
+Basedir for the mail stuff in the script archive

 See also